excap3r/music-discord-rich-presence-macos/README.md

 ```

 ### Adding Support for a New Music Player

+While we're not actively adding new players, contributions are welcome:

 1. Create a new file in `music_rpc/core/player_detection/` (e.g., `spotify.py`)
 2. Implement the `MusicPlayerDetector` interface with player-specific detection logic: